biggproject/biggdocs/ReinforcementLearning/FlexibilityIdentification.md

 ### Gas modulation

-Gas  modulation  for  by  the boiler  depends  on  the  boiler  configuration.
-We  calculate  gas consumption  using  the equations below,  where  total  gas  consumption depends  on  three  factors,
+Gas  modulation for the boiler  depends  on  the  boiler  configuration.
+We  calculate  gas consumption  using  the equations below,  where  total  gas  consumption depends  on  three  factors, namely,
-namely,
 (i) G <sub>o</sub>:  the  baseline  consumption  required  to  heat  the  water  from inlet to outlet,
-(ii) G <sub>s</sub>:which  is  the  startup  consumption,  which  represents  boiler startup  cost
+(ii) G <sub>s</sub>: the  startup  consumption cost,  which  represents  boiler startup  cost
-(iii) G <sub>d</sub>:  which  is  the  consumption  decay  while running.
+(iii) G <sub>d</sub>:  the  consumption  decay  while running.
 The  second  and  third  terms  are  adjustments  in  the baseline gas consumption.

 <img src="../figures/Flexibility/EqnGas.png" alt="nested_cv" width="200">